Grants

 A second year of funding for Devon Birds‘ Swift Boxes project, which aims to address the decline of the European Swift, a red-listed species whose population has plummeted by 60% in the UK over the past 25 years.

-The primary cause for the decline of this much-loved bird species is the loss of suitable breeding sites due to the ‘tidying-up’ of old buildings.
+A key cause for the decline of this much-loved bird species is the loss of suitable breeding sites due to the ‘tidying-up’ of old buildings.

 By utilising church towers, the project capitalises on stable, long term structures to provide well-suited nesting habitats for these iconic birds.